brodieaustin/building-300/index.markdown

 Just up ahead and down the road were houses on each side, and then what looked to be a fenced off area.
 Further area, looming over the trees and the houses, she could just make out the top of a tower.
 She could see the lines of the roof and the gentle curves of windows that must be set along the tower's perimeter.

 The man nudged her, "We should head to that way.
-Maybe we can take a looksee from the tower and get a better idea of where we're going."
+Maybe we can take a look and see from the tower and get a better idea of where we're going."
 He started to walk down the road towards the fenced in area.

 She was frozen in place, reluctant to move.
 It was difficult to shake the fear and uncertainty of being out in the open, exposed like this.
 She had managed to only venture up when she needed to for so long, that not being burrowed in to the dips and recesses of the ravines and waterfront felt uncomfortable to her now.
 Even having someone with her didn't ease the anxious feeling she felt.
 It may have made it worse, had she stopped and really worked to unpack these feeling.